trailofbits/dylint/examples/README.md

 - [general] - applicable to most projects
 - [restriction] - would likely be considered "restriction lints" by [Clippy], e.g., reflect concerns not necessarily held by all authors
-- [testing] - used only for testing purposes
+- [other] - used, e.g., for testing purposes

 ## General